ChamikaraTDP/docx/Resume-v2.md

 - Improve site load times using image optimizations and static-site rendering.
 - Enhance site discoverability using search engine optimization techniques.
 - Nginx server setup and maintenance on AWS Virtual Private Server.
-- Making the plants and flowers much more appealing to visitors and boost sales with enhanced online presence.

 [sujathasanthurium.com](https://sujathasanthurium.com)